Blood thinners help prevent and treat blood clots. Blood clots can partially or completely block blood flow through a blood vessel.

 Newer direct oral anticoagulants

 These drugs also do not require people to make dietary changes or have INR monitoring.
-Researchers note, however, that newer direct oral anticoagulants may be more expensive than warfarin for many people.

 Some foods and supplements have blood-thinning effects.
 People who need to take prescription blood-thinning medications should limit or avoid these foods and supplements, which may increase their risk of bleeding.

-The following supplements and foods may thin the blood:
+The following supplements and foods

 Blood thinners include antiplatelet and anticoagulant medications.
 People who have a blood clot or a higher risk of developing one may need to take one or more blood thinners to prevent problems, which can include: